Show me the Evidence

 Share Your Feedback

-Feedback on the Fourth Issue
+Feedback on the Fall 2013 Issue

-With the release of our fourth issue of Show me the Evidence, we received a number of email blast subscription requests for future issues of the publication.
+With the release of our fourth issue of Show me the Evidence, we received a number of email subscription requests for future issues of the publication.
 On the Facebook page, the different stories received many “Likes” and were shared by a wide group of readers.

-Feedback on the Third Issue
+Feedback on the Fall 2012 Issue

 We received numerous comments on the Show me the Evidence Facebook page in response to the story and video describing Dr. Shoo Lee’s work to improve neonatal care in Canada.
 Many readers described their experiences with neonatal intensive care units and shared heartfelt stories describing the birth of now adult sons and daughters.